twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/aws-secrets-manager-functions/index.md

 API.

-The profile and region are pulled from the standard environment variables and shared config files but can be overriden by setting `awsSecretsManager.profile` and `awsSecretsManager.region` configuration variables respectively.
+The profile and region are pulled from the standard environment variables and shared config files but can be overridden by setting `awsSecretsManager.profile` and `awsSecretsManager.region` configuration variables respectively.